 - A pediatric cardiologist usually diagnoses and manages aortic stenosis.

 - Several procedures are available to repair or replace the aortic valve.

-- First degree relatives of your child should discuss the need for screening for aortic stenosis with their healthcare provider.
+- First degree relatives of your child should talk with their healthcare providers about the need for screening for aortic stenosis.